Fillability obstructions for high-dimensional confoliations

 Here, every term is $\geq0$ for all $s,t>0$, and at each point of $M$ at least one of them is $>0$ for all $s,t>0$ (which one depends on whether the point is in the support of $f_0$, $g_0$ or $h$).
-As said before, this ensures that, for each $p\in M$, the term in $(\mu_t)_p$ going to zero at the slowest rate in $t$ is symplectically compatible with $\tau_p$, thus concluding. \end{proof}
+As said before, by the fact that the above expression is polynomial in $t$, this ensures that, for each $p\in M$, the term in $(\mu_t)_p$ going to zero at the slowest rate in $t$ is symplectically compatible with $\tau_p$, thus concluding. \end{proof}

 We are now ready to deal with \Cref{item:examples_contact_deformation__bertelson_meigniez}, which concerns linear deformations of locally conformal symplectic foliations to contact structures.
 In fact, this naturally holds for higher codimensional characteristic distributions as well, so we first generalize the discussion in \cite[Section 1.3]{BerMei23}.